COOPERATIVE CAREERS

 Here are several resources highlighting employment opportunities in New Mexico:

-This mission is reflected in our efforts to pursue forward-thinking initiatives that not only keep New Mexico’s 15 electric cooperatives at the forefront of our electric distribution industry, but also improve quality of life for the 434,700 people we serve in 30 of the state’s 33 counties.
+Our purpose is reflected in our efforts to pursue forward-thinking initiatives that not only keep New Mexico’s 15 electric cooperatives at the forefront of our electric distribution industry, but also improve quality of life for the 434,700 people we serve in 30 of the state’s 33 counties.

 Building a Brighter Future

 We understand that a commitment to diversity strengthens not only our organization, but also the cooperatives and communities we serve.
 We strive to foster a positive, inclusive, and collaborative environment that encourages employee growth and promotes innovative ideas as we work together to build a brighter energy future for New Mexico.
-We want our employees to feel supported, challenged, valued, and recognize how their daily efforts and ingenuity make a real difference for cooperative members and rural communities throughout the Land of Enchantment.

 We are also proud members/partners of the following industry associations and groups that share our commitment to innovation and service: